pluginkollektiv/antispam-bee/README.md

 # Antispam Bee #

 Easy and extremely productive spam-fighting plugin with many sophisticated solutions.
-Includes protection against trackback spam and privacy hints.
+Includes privacy hints and protection against trackback spam.

 ## Description ##
 Say Goodbye to comment spam on your WordPress blog or website. *Antispam Bee* blocks spam comments and trackbacks effectively and without captchas.
 It is free of charge, ad-free and compliant with European data privacy standards.